Wednesday, December 31, 2025

 EXT.
 JOHN'S/JAN'S PATIO - DAY

 Floaties in the pool.
-John and Jan in terry cloth robes at the table, looking at STREET VIEW OF TOM'S/WANDA'S HOME.
-The license plate on the Subaru wagon in the port is blurred.
+John and Jan in terry cloth robes at the table, looking at STREET VIEW OF TOM'S/WANDA'S HOME on laptop.
+The license plate on a Subaru wagon in the port is blurred.

 JOHN: Funny.
 She was just beginning to tell Cedric about Hunter and Thomas Travis Walker.